-When homeowners want the look of hardwood floors but prefer a more eco-friendly option, they generally turn to two flooring substitutes: bamboo floors and engineered hardwood floors.
-This article will explore bamboo and engineered hardwood floors, what they are made of exactly, how they are manufactured and the various pros and cons of each.
+When homeowners want the look of hardwood floors but prefer an eco-friendlier option, they generally turn to two flooring substitutes: bamboo floors and engineered hardwood floors.
+This article will explore the differences between hardwood and bamboo flooring, what they are made of exactly, how they are manufactured and the various pros and cons of each.
+It’s a bamboo flooring vs. hardwood engineered flooring showdown.

 Some people assume engineered and laminate floors are the same thing, but they are not.
 Laminate floors are made of plastic layers glued together while engineered hardwood floors are made of a solid wood top layer glued to an hdf or multi ply wood substrate.
 Solid wood floors are made of sections of a single hardwood such as maple or oak, and the planks are actually a continuous piece of wood.
 In the case of solid bamboo floors, often strands of bamboo are fused together to create extremely hard flooring.

 Engineered hardwood floors can be made up of several layers of different types of wood, or a top layer of wood with an HDF substrate.
 The top layer may be cut from just about any species of wood but is thin and glued down to the section underneath it.
 Since the top layer of engineered hardwood is real wood, these floors appear identical to solid wood floors.
 When the wear layer is thick enough, engineered hardwoods can also be refinished.
 They’re typically installed using the floating method where planks can simply be snapped together like a puzzle without any need for glue or nails.

 Maintaining engineered hardwoods is the same as solid hardwood floors.
 They should be swept regularly to keep them free from dirt and other debris as over time the debris may scratch the surface.
 Spills should be wiped up immediately, and harsh chemicals should never be used to clean.

 Engineered Hardwood Flooring Pros